How Claude Monet Disobeyed the City Council, Planted Too Many Flowers & Painted His Water Lilies

-It may come as no surprise that Claude Monet was a passionate horticulturist, considering that he painted an astounding 250 oil paintings of the water lilies he had planted around his famous Giverny property, which he purchased in 1893.
-Intending to build something "for the pleasure of the eye and also for motifs to paint,” he went against the city council and seeded a lot more vegetation than he was legally allowed.
+It may come as no surprise that Claude Monet was a passionate horticulturist, considering that he painted some 250 oil paintings of the water lilies he had planted around his famous Giverny property in northwestern France, which he purchased in 1890 and expanded in 1893.
+Intending to build something "for the pleasure of the eye and also for motifs to paint,” he went against the city council and seeded a lot more vegetation, which he imported from Egypt and South America, than he was legally allowed.
 Maybe that’s one of the reasons the world-famous series dominated the last 30 years of the artist’s life.

 In the first water-lily series (1897 – 1899), the artist painted17 works, each of which featured his beloved Japanese bridge.
 He "retained the traditional components of a landscape painting, representing the horizontal zones of water and land, and provided glimpses of the sky above."
 It was followed by a second series featuring 48 works that he began in 1903, after a significant renovation of the water garden.
 "Shifting viewpoints, the artist played with the relative proportion of water, land, and sky that remained visible, and in the majority of the works, he altogether eliminated the sky in the upper reaches of the canvas, leaving it discernible only as a reflection in the water."